syrvyss/windows-95-web-emulator/README.md

 ## Use

 This project is currently deployed to the site `nikolaj.site`.
-Additionaly, it gets deployed in each Pull Request.
+Additionally, it gets deployed in each Pull Request.

 ## Usage